appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/README.md

 ---
 # OpenID Connect SSO

-OpenID Connect (OIDC) is an authentication protocol built on OAuth 2.0 paradigm.
-You can use OIDC to securely sign in users to your application.
+Appsmith provides a way to integrate with OpenID Connect (OIDC), enabling the users to sign in to the Appsmith account using their OIDC identity providers.

 :::info
-OpenID Connect is available is only available in Appsmith's [**business edition**](https://www.appsmith.com/pricing).
+OpenID Connect is available is only available in Appsmith's [**Business Edition**](https://www.appsmith.com/pricing).
 :::

 ## OIDC providers